farao-community/farao-community.github.io/_posts/2018-08-20-farao-presentation.md

 ### Ambition and planning

-In FARAO team, we have one ambition: create an open, transparent and modular toolbox for supporting coordination processes experimentations and industrialisation.
-That is the main reason why we decided to base our developments on [Powsybl](http://www.powsybl.org) framework, a project supported by the Linux Fondation through the [LF Energy project](http://www.lfenergy.org).
+In FARAO team, we have one ambition: create an open, transparent and modular toolbox for supporting coordination processes experiments and industrialisation.
+That is the main reason why we decided to base our developments on [Powsybl](https://www.powsybl.org) framework, a project supported by the Linux Foundation through the [LF Energy project](https://lfenergy.org/).

 We want these tools to be shared, developed and improved with the community, including:
 - CGMES integration and associated files (GLSK, CRAC, CNE)